justinmeiners/efficient-programming-with-components/19_insertion_sort.md

     }

 It's not stable, but it's not hard to fix.
-The problem is swap might skip over lot's of equal guys.
+The problem is swap might skip over lots of equal guys.

     template <typename I, typename R>
     // I is ForwardIterator